coastalcph/sentence-transformers-for-analogies/README.md

 # Sentence Transformers for Analogies

-This is the code repository for the paper [Analogy Training Multilingual Encoders](https://ojs.aaai.org/index.php/AAAI/article/view/17524/17331)
+This is the code repository for the AAAI paper [Analogy Training Multilingual Encoders](https://ojs.aaai.org/index.php/AAAI/article/view/17524/17331) (Garneau et al. 2021).
 It is a fork from the original [Sentence Transformers](https://github.com/UKPLab/sentence-transformers) repository.

 The dataset is available [here](https://bit.ly/3aaKTzF)